RunOnFlux/flux/README.md

 ## Start ZelFlux

-Zelcashd needs to be setup and running.
+ZelFlux needs Zelcashd to be ruuning, to setup Zelcashd follow [these instructions.](https://github.com/zelcash/ZelNodeInstallv3)

 Setup Mongodb on Ubuntu 16.04 (LTS):